Vestas 11th Hour Racing

 Joining forces for the 2017-2018 Volvo Ocean Race, Vestas and 11th Hour Racing aimed for exemplary results – both on the water and for the planet.
 The team set the goal to be the most environmentally sustainable team to have ever competed in the Volvo Ocean Race.

-A selection of initiatives through this partnership, aligned with the team’s robust sustainability strategy, included:
+A selection of initiatives from the team’s robust sustainability strategy, included:

 Charlie Enright and Mark Towill came away from the 2014-15 Volvo Ocean Race with an important message and an inspired mission:

-Under their leadership, Vestas 11th Hour Racing sets out to participate in the most grueling race on earth, sailing to the most remote places on earth, while bearing witness to global change and sharing the import message of protecting and restoring our oceans.
+Under their leadership, Vestas 11th Hour Racing set out to participate in the most grueling race on earth, sailing to the most remote places on earth, while bearing witness to global change and sharing the import message of protecting and restoring our oceans.

 The team is intent on winning on and off the water; promoting renewable energy and ocean health, with a particular focus on reducing marine debris, and implementing a comprehensive sustainability plan for the sailing team.